Each year, folks around here in Hagerstown start wondering when does open enrollment begin? It is on October 15th and ends on December 7th 2026.

 Great question.
 Medicare began calling the October 15 to December 7 Annual Election Period the Open Enrollment Period in commercials.

-The Medicare Advantage Open Enrollment Period runs from January 1 to March 31 each year.
+The Medicare Advantage Open Enrollment Period here in Hagerstown runs from January 1 to March 31 each year.
 Unfortunately, this only adds more confusion to an already confusing time.
 Enough complaining.
 Let’s discuss what you should do to navigate these enrollment periods.

-If you are covered by a Medicare Advantage plan, you should review any changes that may occur with your plan renewal.
+If you are covered by a Medicare Advantage plan, you will want to review any changes that might occur with the renewal for next year.

-If you are enrolled in an HMO or PPO plan, always confirm that your doctors plan to accept the plan next year.
+If you are in a PPO or HMO plan, then always make sure that your doctors are planning on accepting the plan benefits during 2026.

 The Annual Notice of Change (ANOC) explains how your plan will change for the upcoming year.